 Welcome to the big branding questionnaire.

-This post is chock full of branding questions to get your head spinning and boat floating when it comes to designing brand identity.
+This post is full of branding questions to get your head spinning and boat floating when it comes to designing brand identity.

 We’ve broken the most common branding questions down into four categories: